 Total assets: 419.55 billion euros (2017)

-Banco BPM S.p.A provides retail and corporate banking, asset management and insurance services.
-It is Italy’s third largest retail and commercial banking institution in terms of total assets.
+Banco BPM S.p.A provides retail and corporate banking, asset management, and insurance services.
+It is the third largest of the retail and commercial banks in Italy in terms of total assets.

 Cassa Depositi e Prestiti owns more assets than Banco BPM but belongs to different lines of businesses.
 The bank was established in 2017 when Banco Popolare merged with Banca Popolare di Milano.

 Revenue: 4.62 billion euros (2017)

 Total assets: 161.21 billion euros (2017)

 Banca Monte dei Paschi di Siena S.p.A., known as BMPS or MPS, was founded in 1472, making it the world’s oldest bank.
 It can also be viewed as the second oldest bank as it was established in its present form in 1624.
 It provides retail banking, corporate banking, investment banking, insurance, and investment management services to 5.1 million customers through its 2,032 domestic branches and 41 branches overseas as of 2016.